Enterprise Not open source: This functionality is only available commercially.

 Events: <none>

-A Vespa application can be deployed through the ConfigServers once bootstrap has completed.
+A Vespa application can be deployed through the ConfigServers' ingress endpoint once a quorum has been met.
 Refer to the Vespa Sample Applications to get started.
-In the following example, we will use the Album Recommendation sample.
+In the following example, we will use the Album Recommendation sample application.

 Set up the Vespa CLI to download the Album Recommendation sample to a directory.